Kazark/katasemeion/README.md

 Markdown.

 I have just begun this project.
-While in college, I create a mashup of scripts that I used to convert a easy-to-write XMML format into HTML or LaTeX so I could pretty-print my translations of Biblical books without having to use a WYSIWIG editor.
+While in college, I create a mashup of scripts that I used to convert a easy-to-write XML format into HTML or LaTeX so I could pretty-print my translations of Biblical books without having to use a WYSIWIG editor.
 I prefer to live in my native habitat, Vim.